How Chyna Lost Everything: The Fall of Wrestling's Biggest Female Star

 In 2001 she had a bestseller with her autobiography If They Only Knew, in which she claimed to have been gang-raped by football players at the University of Tampa while she was a student there (no charges were ever filed).
 She did another Playboy spread in 2002 and started training in judo and mixed martial arts to compete for New Japan Pro Wrestling—where, once again, she fought against men.
 After losing, barely, to Chono in the Tokyo Dome, Chyna quit wrestling to focus on acting and other pursuits.

-Perhaps mainstream celebrity ultimately just didn't know what to do with Chyna, a strong woman who was the queen of one world but adrift in Hollywood and related environs, where athletic prowess was only celebrated among a few choice female athletes and shuttled off to a niche everywhere else.
+Perhaps mainstream celebrity ultimately just didn't know what to do with Chyna, a strong woman who was the queen of one world but adrift in Hollywood and related environs, where athletic prowess was only celebrated among a few choice female athletes and body types were more often slim to slimmer.

 She had cameos on The Nick Cannon Show, Sabrina the Teenage Witch and a few other things, but that wasn't paying the bills.
 It so happened, however, that at the time, reality TV was just really getting the hang of sucking up the celebrities of yesteryear.